seanox/aspect-js/manual/en/introduction.md

 A suite is a complex bundle of different test cases, scenarios and other suites.
 Usually a suite consists of different files, which then represent a complex test.
 An example of a good suite is a cascade of different files und the test can be started in any file and place.
-This makes it possible toperform the integration test on different levels and with different complexity.
+This makes it possible to perform the integration test on different levels and with different complexity.

 [Learn more](test.m#suite)